Glossary

 Timestamp Oracle (TSO)

 Because TiKV is a distributed storage system, it requires a global timing service, Timestamp Oracle (TSO), to assign a monotonically increasing timestamp.
 In TiKV, such a feature is provided by PD, and in Google Spanner, this feature is provided by multiple atomic clocks and GPS.
-For details, see TSO.
+For more information, see TSO.

 Top SQL

 Top SQL helps locate SQL queries that contribute to a high load of a TiDB or TiKV node in a specified time range.
-For details, see Top SQL user document.
+For more information, see Top SQL user document.

 Transactions Per Second (TPS)